SerenTera/tera-notifier/README.md

 }
 ```
 - `.message('message')` : Instantly sends a notification upon being called.
 Default with sound and tera logo, notification is titled 'TERA'.
 - `.messageafk('message'[,afk timeout])` : Checks for afk status before sending a notification upon being called.
 Default with sound and tera logo, notification is titled 'TERA'.
+Afk timeout is not mandatory, but you can use it to customize how long to check for afk status.

 #### Complex methods for toast (Win 8.1/10)
 ```